Cingulara/openrmf-docs/deployments/README.md

 ```

 ## Kubernetes
-For a straight kubernetes (k8s) installation w/o helm go to the kubernetes folder and make the namespace with the .
+For a straight kubernetes (k8s) installation w/o helm go to the [kubernetes](./kubernetes) folder and make the namespace with the .
 Then deploy all the pieces locally.
 You may have to adjust the services based on your setup.

 # AWS EKS Specifics

 ## Setup the Persistent Volume

-Follow the information here https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html to setup a persistent volume to use across your cluster if you have not done so already.
+If you wish to use the Amazon Web Services Kubernetes service EKS, then follow the information here https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html to setup a persistent volume to use across your cluster if you have not done so already.
 The OpenRMF uses persistent volume claims (PVC) to store database data.

 * curl -O https://raw.githubusercontent.com/kubernetes-sigs/aws-ebs-csi-driver/v0.4.0/docs/example-iam-policy.json
 * aws iam create-policy --policy-name Amazon_EBS_CSI_Driver --policy-document file://example-iam-policy.json

-Keep a copy of the Arn returned:
+Keep a copy of the arn returned:
-* "Arn": "arn:aws:iam::xxxxxxxxxxxx:policy/Amazon_EBS_CSI_Driver",
+* "arn": "arn:aws:iam::xxxxxxxxxxxx:policy/Amazon_EBS_CSI_Driver",

 You also an run `kubectl -n kube-system describe configmap aws-auth` to get the information
 ```